EmilyGarredQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Video](SquareGlass.mp4)

 I decided to switch the glass to a square one to allow the adequate room for the straw to operate efficiently.

+image

+This demonstrates the profect working however I found that it is unnecessarily slow, I decided to change this and now it still works efficiently however it is much faster and will spent much less time watering the plant.

+image